pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 Requires Stream Controller add-on (Enable Wildcard Subscribe).

-Wildcard subscriptions support one-level patterns like a.*.
+- Wildcard subscribes allow one-level patterns like a.* (matches a.b, a.c, ...).
+The * matches the portion after the dot.

 ```
 `1var subscription = pubnub.subscribe(channels: {'foo.*'});
 `
 ```

-Wildcard grants/revokes:
+Wildcard grants and revokes:
 - Only one level (a.*) supported.
-Granting on * or a.b.* is treated as literal channel names.
-Revokes follow same rule; can revoke a.* only if granted with a.*.
+Granting on * or a.b.* treats them as literal channel names.
+Revokes follow the same rule.
+You can revoke a.* only if you granted a.*.

 #### Subscribe to a channel group